California Prune Industry Standing Together

 Keeping Your Workers Safe

-It is a critical time to protect your employees, especially if your crew is traveling from another worksite or harvest.
+It is a critical time to protect your employees, especially if your crew is traveling from another worksite.
 Use the links below to stay informed of current health safety guidelines as well as future opportunities for reimbursements.

 - The CDFA has compiled a list of free and up-to-date worker safety resources.